 - 1. Select a spot color separation in the separations list. - 2.
 Select Move objects to from the fly-out menu underneath the separations list. - 3.
 Select the Processing Step Layer you want to use. - 4.
 ArtPro+ will try to move all objects using the selected separation to the selected Processing Step Layer. - Objects in a flat color, only using the selected separation, will be placed in a Processing Step Layer, with the same name as the original artwork layer they were in (when available).
-These objects will also be put in overprint (all other separations transparent). - Other objects (e.g. objects in a mixed color, images, ...) will not be moved nor changed. - If the separation is only used in the Processing Step Layers, it will become a Colorant.
-See Processing Step Separations on page 87
+These objects will also be put in overprint (all other separations transparent). - Other objects (e.g. objects in a mixed color, images, ...) will not be moved nor changed.

+• If the separation is only used in the Processing Step Layers, it will become a Colorant.
+See Colorants for Processing Step Layers on page 75